Liu Kang (artist): Career

+In 1970, Liu was awarded the Bintang Bakti Masyarakat (Public Service Star) by the Singapore Government.
+He was honoured by the same agency in 1996 with the Pingat Jasa Gemilang (Meritorious Service Medal).
 In May 2003, the 92-year-old artist gave the majority of his paintings and sketches, amounting to over 1,000 pieces, to the Singapore Art Museum.
 He also unveiled a painting of three Balinese women, each carrying a basket, titled Offerings.
+Liu died on 1 June 2004, due to natural causes.